skillrepos/cspaces-intro/README.md

 ## Labs

-2. After the codespace has started, open the labs document by going to the file tree on the left, find the file named **codespace-labs.md**, right-click on it, and open it with the **Preview** option.)
+2. After the codespace has started, open the labs document by going to the file tree on the left, find the file named **codespace-labs.md**, right-click on it, and open it with the **Open Preview** option.)

 ![Previewing labs](./images/spaces3a.png?raw=true "Previewing labs")